bbengfort/x/interval/README.md

 # Interval

-Better interval functionality that wraps time.Timer.
+Better interval functionality that wraps time.Timer and provides an interface for time based event dispatchers.